Roadway Moving

 » MORE: How to pack for a move

-To determine the best places to live in California for 2025, our research team analyzed the state's 75 largest cities based on five key factors: affordability, safety, economic strength, quality of life and climate risk.
+To determine the best places to live in California, our research team analyzed the state's 75 largest cities based on five key factors: affordability, safety, economic strength, quality of life and climate risk.
 If you’re preparing to relocate to the Golden State, keep reading to discover which cities made the list and why.

 Roseville, a Sacramento suburb, ranks as the best city to move to in California due to its strong economy, affordability and low crime rates.
 It also has the lowest climate risk among the state's largest cities.